-Here’s an example of a stable niche in Google Trends: men’s fashion.
+Here’s an example of a stable niche in Google Trends: iPhone.

 Say you’ve created a niche store focusing on fake eyelashes.
 After owning your niche, you might be interested in expanding into other verticals.
 So instead of only selling fake eyelashes on your store, you want to sell other product categories that people may also be interested in.

-After typing “fake eyelashes” into Google Trends, scroll down to the bottom where you’ll find “Related topics.”
+After typing “fake eyelashes” into the Google Trends search bar, scroll down to the bottom where you’ll find “Related topics.”

-Keep in mind that as you scroll through some of the related topics, you might find some don’t make sense for your business.
+Keep in mind that, as you scroll through some of the related queries, you might find some don’t make sense for your business.
 For example, Kim Kardashian is listed as a Google Trends related topic for fake eyelashes.
-But hey, you could always write a blog post about Kim Kardashian’s eyelashes.
+But, hey, you could always write a blog post about Kim Kardashian’s eyelashes.

-Now say you’re selling women’s blouses on your store.
-Google Trends shows that searches for this is trending upward, which is a good sign.
-But now you want to figure out which keywords to go after, how to name your product categories, and how to optimize a blog post on the topic of women’s blouses.
-A little trick you can do is take a quick look at “Related queries,” which is on the right side of “Related topics” section we just talked about.
+Suppose you’re selling women’s blouses on your store.
+By checking the Google Trends homepage, you notice that the Google search popularity for this term is trending upward, which is a good sign.
+But now you want to delve deeper into which keywords to target, how to name your product categories, and how to optimize a blog post about women’s blouses.
+A handy trick is to glance at the “Related queries” section, found to the right of the “Related topics” section we previously discussed.